-Table 7 shows that the price responses to new GMSs are positive but mostly insignificant.
-On the contrary, Table 8 exhibits very large, negative, significant effects, except for detergent.
+Table 8 shows that the price responses to new GMSs are positive but mostly nonsignificant.
+In contrast, Table 9 exhibits very large, negative, significant effects, except for detergent.
 We can interpret the positive effects of GMS openings in various ways.
-Newly opened GMSs might attract new customers, which cause an upward shift in the demand function in the area.
-Or, it is also possible that the new GMS entered a market in which the market demand function that the treatment stores are facing is shifting upward, but the demand for control stores is unchanged.
-We need additional information to identify the cause of the positive price effects.
+Newly opened GMSs might attract new customers, which would cause an upward shift in the demand function in the area.
+Or, it is also possible that the new GMS enters a market in which the market demand function that the treatment stores are facing is shifting upward, but the demand for control stores is unchanged.9 We need additional information to identify the cause of the positive price effects.10

 4.5.
-Exit Decision
+Dynamics of Price Responses